arrogantrabbit/rclone_mounter/README.md

 ### Configuration

 Name rclone remotes with the expectation that the script:
-- Derives user-readable title from rclone remote name by replacing `-` with ` ` and converting to title case
+- Derives user-readable title from rclone remote names by replacing `-` with ` ` and converting to title case
 - Skips remote if its name ends with specific suffixes, such as `-hidden`, `-intermediate`, `-raw`, etc. This is handy when using crypt remote: you would not want to manually mount the underlying raw storage, only mount crypt remote.
+- If special suffix `-exclusive` is encountered, it is first stripped, and then special rclone options are added that turn off or significantly slow down updates from remote.
+This is worthwhile optimization when the data be changed through the mount exclusively, not via the web interface or another rclone instance.
+Having these flags set and then attempting to modify content on the remote anyway outside of mount will likely result in corruption.

 For example: